 Intelligence, Temperament and Personality Traits of the Coton Mi Ki

-This dog, as we mentioned earlier, doesn’t like being left alone for long periods of time, and will express his unhappiness in a form of destructive behavior.
+This dog, as we mentioned earlier, doesn’t like being left alone for long periods, and will express his unhappiness in a form of destructive behavior.

 Even though this is a breed that is known to be quiet, don’t be surprised when the night time comes, to hear your Coton Mi Ki grunt and bark.